Florian Wirtz

-Florian Richard Wirtz (born 3 May 2003) is a German professional footballer who plays as an attacking midfielder for club Liverpool and the Germany national team.
-He is widely regarded as one of the best attacking midfielders in the world.
+Florian Richard Wirtz (/de/; born 3 May 2003) is a German professional footballer who plays as an attacking midfielder or left midfielder for club Liverpool and the Germany national team.

 Wirtz rose through the youth system at 1.
 FC Köln before moving to Bayer Leverkusen in 2020.
 He made his first team debut at the age of 17, becoming the youngest scorer in Bundesliga history.
-He played a pivotal role in Leverkusen’s unbeaten domestic double in the 2023–24 season, earning Bundesliga Player of the Season honours and recording 18 goals in 49 appearances.
-In June 2025, Wirtz transferred to Liverpool for a club-record fee (approximately £100 million plus bonuses), marking a high‑profile move in his emerging career.
+At the time of his signing he was widely regarded as one of the best attacking midfielders in Europe.
+He played a pivotal role in Leverkusen's unbeaten domestic double in the 2023–24 season, earning Bundesliga Player of the Season honours and recording 18 goals in 49 appearances.
+In June 2025, Wirtz joined Liverpool for approximately £100 million plus bonuses, setting a then club-record fee and a new Premier League transfer record.

 Internationally, Wirtz debuted for Germany in September 2021 after representing the country at various youth levels.
 He later became the youngest ever goalscorer for Germany in the history of the European Championships after he scored a goal against Scotland at UEFA Euro 2024.
+He also represented Germany at the 2026 FIFA World Cup.

 Early life

-Wirtz was born in the Brauweiler district of Pulheim, North Rhine-Westphalia.
+Wirtz was born on 3 May 2003 in the Brauweiler district of Pulheim, North Rhine-Westphalia.